na-na-hi/renget/archive/workbenchcue.md

 No. All the levels on the world map just said that they were "Wacky Workbench".
 Even the modern ones.
 3D versions of Wacky Workbench that never existed, but here I sit seeing evidence of them before my very eyes.
 Every game.
 Every  FUCKING GAME god  god why   why. oh fuck this I'm going to bed I can't deal with this, maybe I'll feel better in the morning.

+!!! note A time period of around 6 hours passes.

 Do I even need to say what my dreams were?
 It was just that Round over and over, I woke up multiple times during the night only to drift back off, that same dream continuing over and over.
 When I turned on my computer, it just went straight to Wacky Workbench so I unplugged it, but it didn't stop.
 I tried going outside, but when I looked through the front door all I could see was Wacky Workbench.
 I noticed a gun on the living room table that belonged to my father, and without hesitation I pressed it to my head and pulled the trigger.

-It just clicked, nothing came out.
+It just clicked, and nothing came out.
+I'm still here.
+Fuck.
 I checked the magazine and it was just pull of pictures of Wacky Workbench.
-I should probably feel lucky that it didn't work, but I didn't feel lucky.
+I should probably feel lucky that it didn't work, but in this situation, why would I feel that way?

 I slumped down onto the floor and sobbed as all I could hear was the Present music for Wacky Workbench.